 Symptoms and diagnosis of thyroid cancer

-- A painless lump in your neck, which gradually gets bigger
+- A painless or painful lump in your neck, which gradually gets bigger

 - Difficulty in swallowing or breathing